-Women’s menstrual cycle means, for most of them, going on a rollercoaster of feelings.
+Women’s menstrual cycle means, for most of them, going on rollercoaster of feelings.
 Indeed, the menstrual cycle comes with familiar symptoms that are typical and descriptive of each hormonal stage.
 Furthermore, the culmination of this circle is menstruation and menstrual cramps, which are the most common symptom reported by 50% of the female population.
 Prostaglandins induce uterine spasms, which allow the blood flow from the endometrium to the outside.
 However, alternative botanicals can improve premenstrual symptoms due to their antispasmodic potential.

 Chasteberry: Vitex agnus-castus